James Martin Fish Pie

 • 450g cod, skin removed

-• 2 Arbroath smokies (optional)
+• 2 Arbroath smokies (optional but gorgeous)

-• ½ onion peeled and studded with 4 cloves
+• ½ onion, peeled and studded with 4 cloves

 • 2 bay leaves